-F. TERMINATION PROCEDURE-COURTESY SUPERVISION
+F. TERMINATION PROCEDURE- COURTESY SUPERVISION

-Courtesy supervision is initiated with the approval of this Department at the request of another Probation Department when a youth has moved to this County from another county, which retains Court jurisdiction.
-The Probation Officer will:
+Courtesy supervision is initiated with the approval of this department at the request of another probation department in California when a youth has moved to this county from another county, which retains court jurisdiction (PMI 2-6-019).
+The assigned DPO will:

 - a.
 Verify the youth's residence in Orange County. - b.
-Direct regular progress reports to the sending county, and all appropriate entries in ECR, as necessary.
+Provide written progress reports to sending county as requested. - c.
+Enter all appropriate notes in ECR, as necessary.

-No court action is needed or initiated in this County, regarding that case; therefore, a Petition for Modification is not utilized.
+No court action is needed or initiated in this county, regarding that case; therefore, a Petition for Modification is not utilized.

-a.
-The DPO will

-- (1) Forward a Courtesy Supervision Letter (F057-2004.9) to the sending county, indicating that supervision was terminated in those situations where a youth is in clear violation of his/her terms and conditions of probation and has failed to respond to attempts at intervention. - (2) In those instances where probation/wardship has terminated in the sending county, file all letters/court orders regarding the termination that are received in this department's case file, and advise the youth and family of the change in case status. - (3) Complete an automated Risk/Needs Assessment Termination Chrono. - b.
-The Deputy Probation Officer will then submit the file to the Unit Supervisor for signature and approval. - c.
-The supervisor will: - (1) Review the file for content and accuracy. - (2) Route the file to the unit clerk, who will make the corresponding entries into ICMS and send it to the File Room for routine processing.

-(3) Notification of termination of proceedings is not completed in these cases.
+- a.
+The DPO will - (1) When probation/wardship supervision has terminated in the sending county, file all letters/court orders regarding the termination that are received in this department's case file, and advise the youth and family of the change in case status. - (2) Complete an automated Risk/Needs Assessment Termination Chrono. - b.
+The DPO will then submit the file to the unit supervisor for signature and approval. - c.
+The supervisor will: - (1) Review the file for content and accuracy. - (2) Route the file to the unit clerk, who will make the corresponding entries into ICMS and send it to the File Room for routine processing. - (3) Notification of termination of proceedings is not completed in these cases.